 First, your doctor must write an order that the wheelchair is medically necessary for use in your home.
 Even with the doctor’s order, you must meet all of the following conditions.

-• The doctor who writes the order for the wheelchair and the DME supplier of the wheelchair must both accept Medicare.
+- The doctor who writes the wheelchair order and the wheelchair’s DME supplier must both accept Medicare.

-• Either the doctor or wheelchair supplier must visit your home and verify that you can safely use the wheelchair inside your home.
+- Either the doctor or wheelchair supplier must visit your home and verify that you can safely use the wheelchair inside.
 They will check for things like the width of your door frames, open floor spaces, and other items that could prevent the chair from being used.

 How To Get Your Wheelchair Covered By Medicare